Last updated on February 24th, 2022 at 10:10 pm

 This is basically the section from Gornergrat down to Riffelsee.
 I dashed into the Riffelberg station bathroom before continuing up, because it is a lot harder!

 It’s pretty cool to see the train snaking up the railway with the Matterhorn behind it.
-It comes every 30 minutes until 5pm during the summer, so not too long a wait if you are tired and wanted to catch your breath.
+It comes every 30 minutes until 5pm during Zermatt summertime, so not too long a wait if you are tired and want to catch your breath.

 This last part up to Gornergrat is pretty steep.
 It took me a total of 5 hours to get from Riffelalp to Gornergrat, but I did take liberal photo breaks and a few breaks here and there.

 Before you get to Riffelsee by the glacier, there’s the option to go down closer to it and the trail will take you up to the peak of Gornergrat on the other side.

 The peak is a viewing platform with free binoculars annotated with the mountains’ names and height instead of zooming in, which is pretty handy.

 There is a restaurant on site, though the food didn’t look particularly good and is rather expensive.
 The ticket office wasn’t operational and the instruction was to wait for the train conductor and buy the ticket from him before you get on the train.

 So I suggest either to buy yours beforehand at the station when you are down there or have the timetable handy.

 Hike up from Zermatt

 The trail from Zermatt to Riffelalp isn’t particularly scenic, and takes around an extra hour or two depending on your speed.
 But you’ll save the CHF 26 that it costs to go up!